clash402/band-name-generator/README.md

 # Band Name Generator

 ## Summary
 Generate your own band name!
+[Try it out](https://repl.it/@clash402/band-name-generator)

 ## Instructions
+- Tap the Run button
-- Follow the prompts to generate a name
+- Follow the prompts in the console to generate a name